propeller-mcu/propeller2_asm/README.md

 ### 2026-04-06

 ### General updates
--Fixed the initialization sequence for both transmission (TX) and reception (RX) pins when configuring SmartPins.
+- Fixed the initialization sequence for both transmission (TX) and reception (RX) pins when configuring SmartPins.
 Each pin is now placed into a safe inactive state using DIRL before applying WRPIN and WXPIN settings, then re-enabled with DIRH.

 This prevents unintended or partial signals during setup and ensures more reliable serial communication.